-- (b) The word "factory" or the words "factory or workshop" shall include every room or place where work in respect of which a wage is prescribed by this determination is carried out by employees. - (c) A day's work shall mean work done between the usual hours of commencing and finishing work on any day or night shift or any mixed day and night shift. - (d) "Adult male" shall mean (a) any male employee over 21 years of age other than an apprentice, or (b) any employee who has completed his period of apprenticeship but is under 21 years of age; and "adult female" shall mean (a) any female employee of any age who has had five years' experience in any of the branches of the industry described in Table "B" of this determination. determination. - (e) A duly accredited or authorized official or person, mem-(e) A duly accredited or authorized oriental or person, inems to person, the person the Printing Industry Employees, Union of Australia, shall mean any officer or member of the said union or of the Victorian branch or sub-branch thereof who may be accredited in writing by the secretary-treasurer of the said union or by the Victorian branch secretary, and shall include the said secretary-treasurer and branch secretary. - (f) The "said union" or "union" shall mean the Printing Industry Employees, Union of Australia. - (g) A copy-holder, unless an apprentice to hand composition or hand and machine composition, shall not be entitled to do the work of reading, revising, checking or correcting proofs.
+(b) The word "factory" or the words "factory or workshop" shall include every room or place where work in respect of which a wage is prescribed by this determination is carried out by employees.

+out by employees.

+- (c) A day's work shall mean work done between the usual hours of commencing and finishing work on any day or night shift or any mixed day and night shift. - (d) "Adult male" shall mean (i) any male employee over 21 years of age other than an apprentice, or (ii) any employee who has completed his period of apprenticeship but is under 21 years of age; and "adult female" shall mean (i) any female employee over 21 years of age, or (ii) any female employee of any age who has had five years' experience in any of the branches of the industry described in Table "B" of this determination. - determination.

+(c) A duly accredited or authorized official or person, member of the Printing Industry Employees, Union of Australia, shall mean any officer or member of the said union or of the Victorian branch or sub-branch thereof who may be accredited in writing by the secretary-treasurer of the said union or by the Victorian branch secretary, and shall include the said secretary-treasurer and branch secretary.

+(f) The "said union" or "union" shall mean the Printing Industry Employees, Union of Australia.

+(g) A copy-holder, unless an apprentice to hand composition or hand and machine composition, shall not be entitled to do the work of reading, revising, checking or correcting proofs.